PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Experiments

 \subsection{Ablation Studies}

 We run a number of ablations to analyze the proposed model.
 Without loss of generality, we only give the results on the Human3.6M dataset.
 The short-term prediction and long-term prediction are summarized in Table~\ref{tab:ablation} and Table~\ref{tab:ablation_long}, respectively.
-For simplicity, pose velocity, position embedding, and quaternion transformation are abbreviated as Vel, Pos and QT, respectively.
-Different combinations of Vel, Pos and QT correspond to six variants of the proposed method.
+For simplicity, pose velocity, position embedding, and quaternion transformation are abbreviated as VEL, POS and QT, respectively.
+Different combinations of Vel, Pos and QT correspond to six variants of the proposed method, which are denoted by Var.
+1-6, respectively.
 For example, Var.
 1 refers to the approach that utilizes position embedding and quaternion transformation, and Var.
 6 is the approach which only applies pose velocity.

 \textbf{Pose Velocity}.
 Comparing our approach with Var.
 1, we find that without velocities, the errors increase dramatically for both short-term predictions and long-term predictions.
 For example, velocity decreases the error by 0.05 for smoking and 0.08 for discussion at 80 milliseconds.
 It also decreases the error by 0.14 for smoking and 0.21 for discussion at 1000 milliseconds.
 While comparing Var.
 3 and Var.
 5, similar conclusions are reached for both periodic actions and aperiodic actions.
 The results are consistent with our hypothesis in Section~\ref{sec:pos_vel_rnn} that velocity preserves motion continuities and the input of velocity of human motion helps the network predict more accurate potential future poses.